Today is the 8th day of Chanukah, and December 30th, 2019 – is an excellent time to take stock of the last year and think about the one to come.

 And here are the other six principles which he suggests to guide our conversations:

-Principal #2: Listen Israel – “Listen to one another, hear what your opponent is saying.
+Principal #2: Listen, Israel – “Listen to one another, hear what your opponent is saying.
 We are great arguers but poor listeners.
 Listening by itself is profoundly therapeutic.”

-Principal #5: IF YOU SEEK RESPECT GIVE RESPECT – He quotes from the Book of Proverbs: “As water reflects face to face so does the heart of man” – as you behave to others so they will behave to you.
-If you show contempt for other Jews they will show contempt for you.
+Principal #5: If you seek respect, give respect – He quotes from the Book of Proverbs: “As water reflects face to face, so does the heart of man” – as you behave to others, so they will behave to you.
+If you show contempt for other Jews, they will show contempt for you.

-Principal #6: It’s not about the agreement but caring – “The ultimate rule of Jewish people-hood: when one Jew is injured we all feel the pain.
+Principal #6: It’s not about the agreement but caring – “The ultimate rule of Jewish people-hood: when one Jew is injured, we all feel the pain.
 We are a family – if you disagree with a friend today, tomorrow they may not be your friend, but if you disagree with your family today, tomorrow they will still be your family.
-All Jews are responsible for one another.” (another principle of Torah).
+All Jews are responsible for one another.” (another principle of the Torah).

-Happy Chanukah!
-Happy New Year World!
+Happy Chanukah and Happy New Year!